Lipan Apache Tribe of Texas: Organizations

 The Lipan Apache Tribe Cemetery Association, another 501(c)(3) nonprofit organization, was registered in 2023.
 Bernard F. Barcena of San Antonio is also the registered agent of this organization.

-Resolution and bill
+Recognition

-On March 18, 2009, SR 438, titled "Recognizing the Lipan Apache Tribe of Texas," a congratulatory resolution authored by State Senator Juan Hinojosa, was adopted in the Texas Senate, legislative session 81(R).
-Jointly, on the same day, HR 812, titled "Recognizing the Lipan Apache Tribe of Texas," was adopted in the Texas House of Representatives.
-Although not signed by the Governor or law, these resolutions expressed the sentiments of the Senate and the House in recognizing the Lipan Apache Tribe of Texas as "the present-day incarnation of the clans, bands, and divisions historically known as the Lipan Apaches, who have lived in Texas and northern Mexico for 300 years" and commending the people of this Tribe for their contributions to the state.
+On March 18, 2009, the Texas House and Senate passed congratulatory resolutions recognizing the Lipan Apache Tribe of Tribe of Texas as "the present-day incarnation of the clans, bands, and divisions historically known as the Lipan Apaches, who have lived in Texas and northern Mexico for 300 years" and commending the people of this Tribe for their contributions to the state.
+The Lipan Apache Tribe of Texas sent a letter of intent to file a petition for federal recognition on February 22, 2011, though it has yet to do so.

-In 2019, the State of Texas 86th Legislature adopted concurrent resolutions, Senate Concurrent Resolution No. 61 (SCR 61) and House Concurrent Resolution No. 171 (HCR 171), that affirmed the Texas Legislature's views that the Lipan Apache Tribe of Texas was "the present-day incarnation of a proud people who have lived in Texas and northern Mexico for more than 300 years."
-In addition, the resolutions commended the people of this Tribe for their contribution to the state.
+In 2019, the State of Texas 86th Legislature adopted concurrent resolutions, Senate Concurrent Resolution No. 61 (SCR 61) and House Concurrent Resolution No. 171 (HCR 171), providing non-legal recognition of the tribe.
 The Senate, House, and the Governor signed each concurrent resolution.